DavidJ1357/game/index.md

         // Check if player is colliding with the bottom half of the block
         // Reset player's vertical velocity to simulate falling back down player.velocity.y = 4;
     }
 }

+// Check for collision between player and enemy if (
+    player.position.y + player.height >= enemy.position.y &&
+    player.position.y <= enemy.position.y + enemy.height &&
+    player.position.x + player.width >= enemy.position.x &&
+    player.position.x <= enemy.position.x + enemy.width
+) {
+    // Decrease player's health when hit by the enemy player.health -= 1; // You can adjust the amount of health to be deducted

+    // Optional: You can add more logic here, such as resetting enemy position or changing its behavior

+    // Check if player's health is below 0 if (player.health <= 0) {
+        // Game over logic, reset the game or take appropriate actions console.log('Game Over');
+        // For now, let's reset player's health to 100 player.health = 100;
+    }
+}